Search

 3. Staying invested may support long-term success.
 Remaining in the market allows compounding to work and keeps you positioned for recoveries.

 Instead of letting fear drive your next step, pause and look at the bigger picture.
-Consider the full range of risks—both of staying invested and of exiting the market earlier than intended—before deciding what’s best for your financial plan.
+Consider the full range of risks, both of staying invested and of exiting the market earlier than intended, before deciding what’s best for your financial plan.

 One of the most time-tested principles of successful investing is the idea that time in the market beats timing the market.
 This phrase speaks to the difficulty—some would say impossibility—of consistently predicting when the market will rise or fall.
 Even seasoned professionals rarely get it right 100 percent of the time.
 The challenge is twofold: Not only do you have to decide when to get out, but you also need to know when to get back in.

 Missing just a few of the market's best days can have a dramatic impact on your overall return.
 For example, over a 20-year period, being out of the market for the top 10 performing days could cut your total returns in half.
-So while pulling your money out of the market may help you avoid short-term losses, it also carries the risk of missing the rebound.
-History has shown that some of the strongest market gains often follow on the heels of steep declines—meaning that timing the market by hastily selling your investments could cause more harm than good.
+So, while pulling your money out of the market may help you avoid short-term losses, it also carries the risk of missing the rebound.
+History has shown that some of the strongest market gains often follow on the heels of steep declines, meaning that timing the market by hastily selling your investments could cause more harm than good.

-The cost of holding cash
+What’s the cost of holding cash?

 If selling your investments seems like a good idea, you may be planning to “sit it out” in cash until things feel safer.
 While cash does provide stability in the short term, it comes with an often-overlooked drawback: opportunity cost.
 Cash typically earns very little return, especially after factoring in inflation.
 Over time, this erosion of purchasing power can be significant.

-For example, inflation averages about 3% per year, and your money loses more value while it's sitting in a non-interest-bearing account.
 Meanwhile, a well-diversified investment portfolio, despite some ups and downs, has historically outpaced inflation and generated growth.
-By holding onto too much in cash, you might miss the opportunity for your money to grow in line with your long-term financial goals, such as retirement savings.
+By holding on to too much in cash, you might miss the opportunity for your money to grow in line with your long-term financial goals, like retirement savings.

-So while holding cash may feel like a safe move in volatile times, it's important to recognize that avoiding short-term losses could come at the expense of long-term gains.
+So, while holding cash may feel like a safe move in volatile times, it's important to recognize that avoiding short-term losses could come at the expense of long-term gains.

 Looking for personalized financial guidance?